apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Beyoncé endorses Harris for president at Houston rally: "It's time to sing a new song"**
+**Brooks Nader and 'DWTS' Partner Gleb Savchenko Allude to Their Breakup with Cryptic TikTok Posts**

-You can read more about it [here](https://www.cbsnews.com/news/beyonce-willie-nelson-houston-rally-kamala-harris-reproductive-rights/).
+You can read more about it [here](https://people.com/brooks-nader-dwts-partner-gleb-savchenko-allude-to-breakup-tiktok-8734933).

 ## Requirements
 - Python 3.8